dikshabhati1/toxic-comment-classifier/README.md

 I have taken the dataset from kaggle.Link to the Dataset : https://www.kaggle.com/ericmclachlan/jigsaw-toxic-comment-train-and-test

 # Brief
-I have done a Exploratory Data Analysis and for used SMOTE Technique to balance the dataset.For more info you can check out the notebook
+I have done a Exploratory Data Analysis and used SMOTE Technique to balance the dataset.For more info you can check out the notebook

 # Model Summary
 So basically I have trained it on 3 three different models